Jordan Visa Requirements:

 Please do not pack valuable items (such as your camera) in checked baggage.
 We recommend that all travelers purchase adequate trip cancellation/interruption, medical, and baggage insurance and that they carry the details of their coverage with on tour.

-The following vaccinations are recommended for most travelers to Jordan, though you should check with your
+The following vaccinations are recommended for most travelers to Jordan, though you should check with your local health provider:

-diphtheria & tetanus – single booster recommended if you’ve had none in the previous 10 years
+Diphtheria & Tetanus – single booster recommended if you’ve had none in the previous 10 years

-yellow fever – vaccination is required for entry into Jordan for all travelers over one year of age if coming from infected areas such as sub-Saharan Africa, and parts of South America.
+Yellow Fever – vaccination is required for entry into Jordan for all travelers over one year of age if coming from infected areas such as sub-Saharan Africa, and parts of South America.

 You should carry along an adequate supply of any prescribed medications you may require while traveling.
 Prescription medicines should always be carried in your hand luggage (not in checked baggage) in their original, labeled containers only